 Pin No. Mnemonic Type 1 Description 33 PGND PWR PLL Ground Pin.
 The AGND, DGND, and PGND pins can be tied directly together in a common ground plane.
-Decouple PGND to PVDD by using a 100 nF capacitor.
+Decouple PGND to PVDD with a 100 nF capacitor.
 34 PVDD PWR 3.3 V Power Supply for the PLL and the Auxiliary ADC Analog Section.
-Decouple this pin to PGND by using a 100 nF capacitor.
+Decouple this pin should to PGND with a 100 nF capacitor.
 35 PLL_LF A_OUT PLL Loop Filter Connection.
 Two capacitors and a resistor need to be connected to this pin, as shown in Figure 15.
 See the Setting Master Clock/PLL Mode section for more details.
 36, 48 AVDD PWR 3.3 V Analog Supply.
-Decouple this pin to AGND by using a 100 nF capacitor.
+Decouple this pin to AGND with a 100 nF capacitor.
 38, 39 PLL_MODE0, PLL_MODE1 D_IN PLL Mode Setting.
 PLL_MODE0 and PLL_MODE1 set the output frequency of the master clock PLL.
 See the Setting Master Clock/PLL Mode section for more details.
 40 СМ A_OUT 1.5 V Common-Mode Reference.
 Connect a 47 μ F decoupling capacitor between this pin and ground to reduce crosstalk between the ADCs and DACs.
 The material of the capacitors is not critical.
 This pin can be used to bias external analog circuits, as long as those circuits are not drawing current from the pin (such as when CM is connected to the noninverting input of an op amp).
 41 FILTD A_OUT DAC Filter Decoupling Pin.
-Connect a 10 μF capacitor between this pin and ground.
+Connect a 10 μ F capacitor between this pin and ground.
 The capacitor material is not critical.
-The voltage on this pin is 1.5 V. 43 to 46 VOUT3 A_OUT VOUT DAC Output.
+The voltage on this pin is 1.5 V. 43 VOUT3 A_OUT VOUT3 DAC Output.
 The full-scale output voltage is 0.9 V rms.
 This output can be used with either an active or passive output reconstruction filter.
 See the Audio DACs section for details.
 44 VOUT2 A_OUT VOUT2 DAC Output.
 The full-scale output voltage is 0.9 V rms.
 This output can be used with either an active or passive output reconstruction filter.
 See the Audio DACs section for details.
 45 VOUT1 A_OUT VOUT1 DAC Output.
 The full-scale output voltage is 0.9 V rms.
 This output can be used with either an active or passive output reconstruction filter.
 See the Audio DACs section for details.
-46 VOUT0 A_OUT VOUT0 DAC Output.
+46 VOUT0 A_OUT VOUTO DAC Output.
 The full-scale output voltage is 0.9 V rms.
 This output can be used with either an active or passive output reconstruction filter.
 See the Audio DACs section for details.
 47 FILTA A_OUT ADC Filter Decoupling Pin.
-A 10 μF capacitor should be connected between this pin and ground.
+Connect a 10 μ F capacitor between this pin and ground.
 The capacitor material is not critical.
 The voltage on this pin is 1.5 V.

-1 PWR = power/ground, A_IN = analog input, D_IN = digital input, A_OUT = analog output, D_IO = digital input/output, D_IO/A_IO = digital input/output or analog input/output.
+1 PWR is power/ground, A_IN is analog input, D_IN is digital input, A_OUT is analog output, D_IO is digital input/output, D_IO is digital input/output, A_IO is analog input/output, and N/A is not applicable.